Kinson Vernet

-About me
+About

-Core competencies
+Core Competencies

-Physics simulation Statistical analysis C/C++ Programming Python Machine Learning Monte Carlo methods Web development Database management Geant4 ROOT CERN
+Physics simulation Statistical analysis C/C++ Python Rust Machine Learning Monte Carlo methods Geant4 ROOT CERN CMake Bash Git LaTeX Lua Markdown Slurm/SGE

-Professional experience
+Professional Experience

-Scientific computing Engineer, category A
+Scientific Computing Engineer, Category A

 Université Clermont Auvergne, France

-Researcher
+Physics Researcher

 Université Clermont Auvergne, France

-Professor of Algorithms and C/C++ programming
+Professor of Algorithms and C/C++

 Université d'État d'Haïti, Haïti

-Professor of Mathematics, Physics and Linear programming
+Professor of Mathematics, Physics and Linear Programming

 Université Fond'oies, Haïti

-Computer programmer
+Computer Programmer

 Usine de Darbone, Haïti